Ghostff/Dbug/README.md

 #This should be implemented before any other script execution except your autoloader(if using one).
 ```

-You can also log errors instead of ouputing them in browser:
+You can also log errors instead of outputting them in browser:
 ```php
 use Debug\BittrDbug;